This section is about miscellaneous things we can do with rotations and arrows, and how they work.

-If you’re using trig to do things, it tends to take more testing to get it to work, and there’s almost always an easier way.
-Almost.
-But just in case, here’s some of the trig you should be avoiding.
+Doing things with trig tends to take more testing to get it to work, and there’s almost always an easier way involving built-ins.
+But just so you know, or if you need to use an equation with trig:

 Real trig functions, like sin, cosine …use radians instead of degrees.
-They are different in three ways:
+They’re different in three ways:

-Unity has a builtin Mathf.Rad2Deg conversion, but it’s just 57.
-It won’t do
+Unity has a built-in Mathf.Rad2Deg, but it’s just the number 57-point-whatever.

-If you really need to convert a trig angle in radians to a unity angle in degrees, it’s:
+If you really need to convert a trig angle in radians to a unity angle in degrees, or back, it’s:

-Dot product is the trig version of angle.
-It tells you the angle between two arrows except: they have to be length 1 (you can normalize them,) and it goes from 1 to -1, which is odd.
-An exact match gives 1, 90 degrees apart gives 0, and exactly opposite gives -1.
+Dot product tells you the angle between two arrows, sort of.
+They have to be length 1 (you can normalize them,) and it tells you 1 to -1.
+Going the same direction is 1, 90 degrees apart gives 0, and exactly opposite gives -1.

-It’s actually the cosine of the angle between them, so 45 degrees give
+It’s actually the cosine of the angle between them, so 45 degrees difference give

 Vector3.Angle is just better.
 The only reason to use dot product is if you happen to have some formula that needs it.